 National Network of Violence Intervention Programs

-The Violence Prevention Initiative at CHOP serves as the national headquarters for the National Network of Hospital-based Violence Prevention Programs (NNHVIP).
-This program is led cooperatively by CHOP and Drexel University and is the main outreach and education force behind violence prevention through 22 hospitals and medical centers across the country that offer intervention services to individuals who have experienced violent injuries.
+The National Network of Hospital-based Violence Prevention Programs (NNHVIP) is led cooperatively by Youth Alive!, a California-based nonprofit organization, CHOP, and Drexel University.
+NNHVIP is the main outreach and education force behind violence prevention through 22 hospitals and medical centers across the country that offer intervention services to individuals who have experienced violent injuries.
 NNHVIP hosts an annual conference that is attended by more than 200 participants from member programs, including hospital-based staff, and community and municipal partners.
 This conference serves as the main venue for sharing new information about program successes and challenges, and offers an opportunity for mutual education and collaboration.